 Once you have your desktop automation working locally and in the target system, you are ready to benefit from the orchestration and hosting features of Robocorp Cloud.

 Control Room provides you a centralized place to manage your robot code.
 You can then trigger robots, get reports and traceability, set up access control, and many other features.

-Also, by combining Robocorp App with the assistant feature of Robocorp Cloud, you can set up attended desktop automation workflows where robots and human operators can work together in accomplishing a task.
+Also, by using the Assistant of Robocorp Cloud, you can set up attended desktop automation workflows where robots and human operators can work together in accomplishing a task.

 Here are complete robot examples demonstrating desktop automation with the Robocorp stack: